Do you have a passion for cars and always like to stay around them? If yes, then consider becoming an auto mechanic!

 Most Australian employers prefer candidates with formal post-secondary qualifications who completed a Certificate II in Automotive Vocational Preparation.

-In this blog, you will learn about the automotive industry and how to get started as an auto mechanic.
-It covers everything from the mechanic job description to the salary, job outlook, mechanic career opportunities, and steps-wise instructions on the job application.
+This blog will teach you about the automotive industry and how to start as an auto mechanic.
+It covers everything from the mechanic job description to the salary, job outlook, how long it takes, mechanic career opportunities, and steps on the job application.